Interacting with Darien DCF

 While it can be scary to be investigated by DCF, it is important to be respectful and calm, cooperating within the limits of your rights.

 Anything said to an investigator can be used against your family later, both in the DCF investigation or in a criminal proceeding.
-Therefore, having an attorney present when DCF interviews you can be helpful.
+Therefore, having an attorney present when interacting with Darien DCF can be helpful.
 They can step in and stop questioning if it gets too invasive.

 What Happens if I Refuse to Cooperate with DCF?